January 8, 2015 by cs

 Wouldn’t this information be helpful if you are looking for subcontracting prospects?
 Or when you’re trying to figure out who your competitors are?
 Or when considering who might be a good partner on an upcoming bid proposal?

-Each month, the Georgia Tech Procurement Assistance Center (GTPAC) publishes a list of federal contracts awarded to Georgia businesses.
+Each month, the Georgia Tech Procurement Assistance Center (GTPAC) compiles and publishes a list of federal contracts awarded to Georgia businesses.
 The list comes complete with point-of-contact information on the awardees, the name of the awarding agency, the dollar value of the contract, and much more.

-Download details on the award winners for November 2014 right here: FEDERAL CONTRACT AWARDS IN GEORGIA – NOV.
+Download details on the award winners for December 2014 right here: FEDERAL CONTRACT AWARDS IN GEORGIA – DEC.
 2014

 - FEDERAL CONTRACT AWARDS IN GEORGIA – OCT.
 2014

 - FEDERAL CONTRACT AWARDS IN GEORGIA – SEPTEMBER 2014